-Once the standardisation has been undertaken, the two datasets reconcile closely - with reconciliation differences for claim awards totalling approximately \$2.6m or 0.2% (31 March 2017: \$10.3m).
-The reduction in the difference in the past 12 months reflects work undertaken by AICFL during 2017/18 to further enhance the quality and consistency of the various data sources.
+Once the standardisation has been undertaken, the two datasets reconcile closely - with reconciliation differences for claim awards totalling approximately \$2.5m (31 March 2018: \$2.6m).

 Our approach for each claim record has been to take the maximum value of the two databases for each claim record.
 This results in the following overall totals being used in our analysis: